Board of Directors

 The MNEA Board is an all-volunteer working board.
 All board members are responsible for and actively involved in the on-going management, implementation, and work of the organization.

-Nicole MartinRogers, President
+Nicole MartinRogers, Past President

 Nicole MartinRogers (White Earth Ojibwe, descendant) has been with Wilder Research since 2001.
 She provides research and evaluation services to a wide range of programs and organizations.
 She designs and consults on program evaluations and community-based applied research projects, and facilitates data-based decision-making processes.
 Nicole has a bachelor’s degree in psychology and sociology from the University of Minnesota, a master’s degree in public policy (M.P.P.) from the Humphrey School at the University of Minnesota, and a doctorate in sociology from the University of Minnesota.